 Are hormones or antibiotics used?

 Yes.
-Ferguson Farms ships bulk shares frozen nationwide with insulated packaging and dry ice via UPS 1–2 Day service.
+Shares are shipped frozen nationwide in insulated packaging with dry ice via UPS 1–2 Day service.

 About the Author